kaiewiggins/kaiewiggins.github.io/_posts/2020-08-01-Books-in-the-Wild.md

 Stocks: signed paperbacks of *Blind the Eyes* (third edition)

 *Note: Free parking spots near the airport main doors.
 Open to all/not a duty-free store.
-Turn to your right as you enter the airport to locate!*
+Turn to your right as you enter the airport to locate!
+Local friends are often in stock here!
+Ask about K. Bannerman, Roz MacLean & M.C.
+Rolston's books!*

 [![](/compass.jpg)](https://kikiscommunications.com/compass-gallery-%2B-gifts)